Louis Renner: Alaska

 Renner was ordained a Jesuit on June 15, 1957, in Spokane, Washington.
 He was sent to Fairbanks, Alaska, in 1958, where he spent more than forty years.
 Renner taught and worked in both Fairbanks and villages within the Alaska Interior, including Ruby, Tanana and Healy.
 Renner never got a driver's license during his time in Alaska.
 He often walked to his office on Peger Road in Fairbanks, completing the 7.5 round trip commute on foot.
 He taught at Monroe High School, the only Catholic high school in the Diocese of Fairbanks.

 Renner was a language professor at the University of Alaska Fairbanks from 1965 to 1980.
-He taught German and founded the UofA Fairbank's Latin program.
+He taught German and founded the University of Alaska Fairbanks' Latin program.

 Louis Renner served as the editor of the Alaska Shepherd, the official newsletter of the Roman Catholic Diocese of Fairbanks, for 21 years.
 As a historian, Father Renner conducted extensive research on the history of the Catholic Church in Alaska.
 He published several volumes of work on the subject, including "Alaskana Catholica," released in 2005.
 He wrote in the preface of "Alaskana Catholica,": "One of the main intents of this volume is to keep alive for posterity the memory of many major Catholic Alaska figures — clerical and lay, Native and non-Native, living and deceased — by the recording of their lives and deeds."

 In 2009, Renner published his autobiography, "A Kindly Providence: An Alaskan Missionary's Story 1926-2007."

 Father Louis Renner died on March 24, 2015, at the Gonzaga University Jesuit Infirmary in Spokane, Washington, at the age of 88.
 He was buried in Mount Saint Michael Cemetery in Spokane.